coder2hacker/Explore-open-source/README.md

 # Explore-open-source and become contributor

 - Welcome to open-source contribution.
-Coder2hacker platform will beginner developers to provide guidance and benefits of using and exploring the open-source platform.
+Coder2hacker platform will provide guidance to Beginner Developers and make them understand the benefits of using and exploring open source platforms..
 Share, fork, star the repository to get updated.

 - This repo is basically made for a complete beginner make his/her first contribution and get acquainted with the open source 😍